-Identifier Requested by Project Details Staff Notes

-Projects Not Currently Being Considered for 2021 CAP18 Councillor Elmslie Sidewalk Prince's St. The sidewalk on the north side of Prince's St in Fenelon Falls continued to Albert St. This would be a reques sidewalk on Prince's St a total distance of 135 intersection of Albert ar terminate.
-CAP19 Councillor Elmslie Golf Links Rd., Sturgeon Point Rehab/Reconstruct Not in the current 5 yea program CAP20 Councillor Elmslie Henry St., Sturgeon Point Rehab/Reconstruct Currently not within 5 y CAP21 Councillor Elmslie Kelly's Bay Rd.
-Rehab/Reconstruct Currently proposed in 2 CAP22 Councillor Seymour-Fagan Bobcaygeon Beach Park - 25% Soft Plantings These were removed fr are not requesting fund CAP23 Councillor Seymour-Fagan Extra Docking 25% These were removed fr are not requesting fund CAP24 Councillor Seymour-Fagan Kayak Rental Building These were removed fr are not requesting fund CAP25 Councillor Seymour-Fagan Shade Sails for sit out Docking These were removed fr are not requesting fund CAP26 Councillor Yeo Coboconk Wellness Centre Special funding (Debenture) to front end the Coboconk Wellness Centre, by debenture or multi year funding while the project progresses and funds are realized from other levels of government, Community fundraising, complimentary property development, municipal in kind amounts and available financing upon completion.
-Amount 6,000,000 A report is being broug CAP27 Councillor Yeo City Rd 41 (Bexley Road) Rural resurfacing from rd48 to rd45 Currently not within 5 y proposed for updating v 2022 .
-This section can CAP28 Councillor Yeo Buller Rd Hard surface from rd 45 to spar lake rd Currently not within 5 y proposed for updating v 2022 .
-This section can CAP29 Councillor Yeo Streets of Coboconk Re-surfacing Currently not within 5 y proposed for updating v 2022 .
-This section can CAP30 Councillor Yeo Ward Park Capital funding for sports fields rehabilitation We have an annual cap 2021 request includes these for 2022.
-CAP31 Councillor Yeo Legion Park Capital funding for sports fields rehabilitation We have an annual cap 2021 request includes these for 2022.
+Identifier Requested by Project Details Staff Notes Projects Not Currently Being Cons sidered for 2021 CAP18 Councillor Elmslie Sidewalk Prince's St. The sidewalk on the north side of Prince's St in Fenelon Falls continued to Albert St. This would be a request for a new sidewalk.
+A continuation of the existing sidewalk on Prince's St. on the north side from 22 Prince's St to Albert St for a total distance of 135 meters.
+There are no other sidewalk section at the intersection of Albert and Prince's St where the proposed addition would terminate.
+CAP19 Councillor Elmslie Golf Links Rd., Sturgeon Point Rehab/Reconstruct Not in the current 5 year plan .
+Can be reviewed for within the Life Cycle program CAP20 Councillor Elmslie Henry St., Sturgeon Point Rehab/Reconstruct Currently not within 5 year Roads plan.
+CAP21 Councillor Elmslie Kelly's Bay Rd.
+Rehab/Reconstruct Currently proposed in 2022 under the 5 year Roads plan CAP22 Councillor Seymour-Fagan Bobcaygeon Beach Park - 25% Soft Plantings These were removed from the tender award as per Council direction.
+Staff are not requesting funds in 2021 however anticipate further request for 2022.
+CAP23 Councillor Seymour-Fagan Extra Docking 25% These were removed from the tender award as per Council direction.
+Staff are not requesting funds in 2021 however anticipate further request for 2022.
+CAP24 Councillor Seymour-Fagan Kayak Rental Building These were removed from the tender award as per Council direction.
+Staff are not requesting funds in 2021 however anticipate further request for 2022.
+CAP25 Councillor Seymour-Fagan Shade Sails for sit out Docking These were removed from the tender award as per Council direction.
+Staff are not requesting funds in 2021 however anticipate further request for 2022.
+CAP26 Councillor Yeo Coboconk Wellness Centre Special funding (Debenture) to front end the Coboconk Wellness Centre, by debenture or multi year funding while the project progresses and funds are realized from other levels of government, Community fundraising, complimentary property development, municipal in kind amounts and available financing upon completion.
+Amount 6,000,000 A report is being brought forward to Committee of the Whole on October 6th.
+CAP27 Councillor Yeo City Rd 41 (Bexley Road) Rural resurfacing from rd48 to rd45 Currently not within 5 year Roads plan.
+In 2021 the roads needs study is proposed for updating which will inform the updated roads 5 year plan in 2022.
+This section can be reviewed for priority at that time.
+CAP28 Councillor Yeo Buller Rd Hard surface from rd 45 to spar lake rd Currently not within 5 year Roads plan.
+In 2021 the roads needs study is proposed for updating which will inform the updated roads 5 year plan in 2022.
+This section can be reviewed for priority at that time.
+CAP29 Councillor Yeo Streets of Coboconk Re-surfacing Currently not within 5 year Roads plan.
+In 2021 the roads needs study is proposed for updating which will inform the updated roads 5 year plan in 2022.
+This section can be reviewed for priority at that time.
+CAP30 Councillor Yeo Ward Park Capital funding for sports fields rehabilitation We have an annual capital budget request for improvements to sports fields.
+2021 request includes four diamonds from across CKL.
+Could consider these for 2022.
+CAP31 Councillor Yeo Legion Park Capital funding for sports fields rehabilitation We have an annual capital budget request for improvements to sports fields.
+2021 request includes four diamonds from across CKL.
+Could consider these for 2022.